-MANY NEWS STORIES do not make sense without understanding religion.
-Lapido Media is an internationally networked, British-based philanthro-media charity, founded in 2005, that seeks to increase understanding among journalists and opinion formers of the way religion shapes world affairs.*
+Many news stories do not make sense - whether to journalists or policy makers who feed off what they report - without understanding religion.
+Lapido Media is an internationally networked, British-based media charity, founded in 2004, that seeks to increase understanding among journalists and opinion formers of the way religion shapes world affairs.

-It’s called religious literacy, a term we put in the public domain at our launch in 2007 which warranted a half-hour studio discussion on CNN’s Correspondents and an op ed by Dominic Lawson in the Independent.
-Our stringers practise the kind of religiously literate journalism we wish to see, going deeper to the sources of social motivations, and resourcing other journalists to do likewise.
-And we work with civil society groups on campaigns and media strategy development to improve the flow and quality of stories with a religion dimension.
+It’s called religious literacy.
+We run media briefings, publish research and essays and work with journalists around the world.
+Our stringers practise on our website the kind of religiously literate journalism we wish to see, going deeper to the sources of social motivations, and providing a resource for other journalists.
+We also work alongside civil society groups on campaigns and media strategy to improve the flow and quality of stories with a religion dimension.

 is an expert in Middle East affairs and Tasawwuf (Islamic spirituality), and studied at Al-Azhar University, Cairo as well as under the famous Imam Sayyid Habib ahmad Mashhur al Haddad Al Alawi.
 He is International Director at the Centre for Islamic Pluralism and a Visiting Fellow at The Woodrow Wilson International Centre for Scholars (Washington).
 He has written for the Independent, The Guardian, The Times, as well as for The Weekly Standard, The Spectator, and many Islamic journals.
 He has translated many works into Arabic, English, Swahili and Urdu.

 is an Anglican pastor, a Shillman-Ginsburg Writing Fellow at the Middle East Forum, and Adjunct Research Fellow of the Centre for the Study of Islam and Other Faiths at Melbourne School of Theology.

 Most Revd Benjamin Kwashi

 Dr Ghayasuddin Siddiqui